tindleaj/tndl.me/content/blog/2020/introduction_to_rust.md

 ## Setting up

 In order to get started, first we need to set up a new Rust project.
-If you haven't yet installed Rust on your computer, you can take a look at [the official 'getting started' guide](https://www.rust-lang.org/learn/get-started).
+If you haven't yet installed Rust on your computer, you can take a look at [the official 'getting started' guide](https://www.rust-lang.org/learn/get-started), or the [first chapter of The Rust Book](https://doc.rust-lang.org/book/ch01-01-installation.html).

 Once you have `cargo` available, go ahead and run `cargo new miniwc --bin` in a suitable directory.